Raytheon partners with Saudi electronics company, eyes civil orders

 AEC, which splits its business evenly between commercial and military work, has also moved into the cybersecurity market in recent years, spokesman Khalid Turki said.

-AEC has clients in the defense, telecommunications and industrial sectors, including state-run oil giant Saudi Aramco, which was hit by a crippling cyber attack in 2012 that damaged some 30,000 computers.
+AEC has clients in the defence, telecommunications and industrial sectors, including state-run oil giant Saudi Aramco, which was hit by a crippling cyber attack in 2012 that damaged some 30,000 computers.

 Harris declined to comment on whether Raytheon's partnership with AEC might include projects at Aramco.